e-mission/cordova-jwt-auth/README.openid.md

 3. `clientID`: the client ID of the registered client.
 While client credential is also planning to be supported in the future, dynamic client registration is not yet planned to be supported.

-4. `scope`: scope to be requested. `openid email profile` should be sufficient at this point.
+4. `scope`: scope to be requested. `openid email profile offline_access` should be sufficient at this point.
+Note that `offline_access` should always be added in order to avoid token error when app is in background.

 Example
 ---